Typical, finite baths as a means of exact simulation of open quantum systems: Numerical Simulations

+A quantitative measure of the degree to which eigenstate thermalization is realized in a particular system is given in Eq.(6) of~\cite{olshanii2012_0582}.
+This measure, which we will call $\xi$, is the ratio of the variance across the eigenstates of the quantum mean of an observable $A$ for each eigenstate to the mean across the eigenstates of the quantum variance of $A$ for each eigenstate.
+Eigenstate thermalization is achieved when $\xi \ll 1$.
+If we denote the eigenstates by $|E_n\rangle$, and the initial probability that the universe is in state $|E_n\rangle$ by $p_n$, then

+Calculating $\xi$ for the population of level 1 (that is, choosing $A$ to be the projector onto level 1), using the data displayed in Fig.~\ref{fig3} and averaging over the eigenstates with $E/(\hbar\mu) \in [10, 15]$, we find that $\xi = 0.02$.
+This shows us that the universe has achieved eigenstate thermalization to a significant degree.

+If we decrease $\beta$, and thus increase the temperature, the density profile of the bath energy states becomes more even, allowing the lowest bath energy levels to be more closely spaced.
+This increases the mixing that can be achieved across all the states of the bath, and eigenstate thermalization is approached more closely.
+Thus the higher the temperature, the easier it is to realize thermalization, in that smaller baths will suffice.
+For any temperature, as the size of the bath is increased, the separation of the energy levels decreases, increasing the mixing and reducing the fluctuations in the populations from one eigenstate to the next.
+In the limit of a macroscopic bath, the fluctuations of the populations of the eigenstates tends to zero, and true eigenstate thermalization will be achieved.

-We can also gain insight into \textit{why} the average of the eigenstate-values gives the correct thermal value, independent of the extent to which eigenstate-thermalization is realized.
-The key is that even with the interaction turned off ($g=0$), the average of the eigenstate-values equals the thermal value, precisely because the bath has an exponential density of states.
-All that is required of the interaction operator is to preserve this average, and a random bath interaction operator achieves this.
+We also obtain insight into why the average of the eigenstate-values gives the correct thermal value, independent of the extent to which eigenstate-thermalization is realized.
+The key to this behavior can be seen by turning of the interaction (setting $g=0$).
+The eigenstates of the universe are now merely the tensor-product states of the system eigenstates and the bath eigenstates.
+But the average of the eigenstate-values of these tensor-product states is \textit{still} equal to the thermal value, precisely because the bath has an exponential density of states.
+That is, even before we turn the interaction on, the eigenstate-values are already what they need to be.
+To realize thermalization all the interaction has to do is to mix the tensor-product states sufficiently so that each universe eigenstate is a superposition over a sufficiently large number of the tensor-product states, while preserving the average of the eigenstate-values.

-Important open questions to be explored further concern the class of interaction operators $Y^{\mbox{ bath}}$ from which thermal behavior will emerge, and precisely how it is that operators in this class arise from the structure of many-body systems.
+We return now to the question of why the fluctuations of the populations are significantly smaller when the system starts in its highest energy state, as opposed to its ground state, as evident in Fig.~\ref{fig2}.
+The answer lies in the fact that we chose the same energy window for the bath in both cases.
+As a result, in the former case, the state of the universe covers a higher energy window, a window over which the density-of-states of the bath is higher.
+The higher the density of states, the more we expect the averaging process (the mixing of the states due to the interaction) to reduce the fluctuations.
+In particular, if we use a similar method to that in~\cite{Srednicki94}, we can show that the variance of the temporal fluctuations of the quantum mean of a Hermitian operator $A$ is approximately